-The ETFs are not sponsored, endorsed, sold or promoted by The NASDAQ OMX Group, Inc. or its affiliates (NASDAQ OMX, with its affiliates, are referred to as the "Corporations").
-The Corporations have not passed on the legality or suitability of, or the accuracy or adequacy of descriptions and disclosures relating to, the ETFs.
-The Corporations make no representation or warranty, express or implied to the owners of the ETFs or any member of the public regarding the advisability of investing in securities generally or in the ETFs particularly, or the ability of the NASDAQ-100 Index® to track general stock market performance.
-The Corporations' only relationship to the Manager (the "Licensee") is in the licensing of the NASDAQ®, OMXTM, NASDAQ-100®, and NASDAQ-100 Index® trademarks, and certain trade names of the Corporations and the use of the NASDAQ-100 Index® which is determined, composed and calculated by NASDAQ without regard to Licensee or the ETFs.
-The Corporations have no obligation to take the needs of the Licensee or the owners of the ETFs into consideration in determining, composing or calculating the NASDAQ-100 Index®.
-The Corporations are not responsible for and have not participated in the determination of the timing of, prices at, or quantities of the ETFs to be issued or in the determination or calculation of the equation by which the ETFs are to be converted into cash.
-The Corporations have no liability in connection with the administration, marketing or trading of the ETFs.
+TQQQ and SQQQ (the "Nasdaq Index ETFs") are not sponsored, endorsed, sold or promoted by Nasdaq, Inc. or its affiliates (Nasdaq, with its affiliates, are referred to as the "Corporations").
+The Corporations have not passed on the legality or suitability of, or the accuracy or adequacy of descriptions and disclosures relating to, the Nasdaq Index ETFs.
+The Corporations make no representation or warranty, express or implied to the owners of the Nasdaq Index ETFs or any member of the public regarding the advisability of investing in securities generally or in the Nasdaq Index ETFs particularly, or the ability of the Nasdaq-100® Index to track general stock market performance.
+The Corporations' only relationship to the Manager is in the licensing of the Nasdaq®, and Nasdaq-100® Index registered trademarks, and certain trade names of the Corporations and the use of the Nasdaq-100® Index which is determined, composed and calculated by Nasdaq without regard to the Manager or to the Nasdaq Index ETFs.
+Nasdaq has no obligation to take the needs of the Manager or the owners of the Nasdaq Index ETFs into consideration in determining, composing or calculating the Nasdaq-100® Index.
+The Corporations are not responsible for and have not participated in the determination of the timing of, prices at, or quantities of the Nasdaq Index ETFs to be issued or in the determination or calculation of the equation by which the Nasdaq Index ETFs are to be converted into cash.
+The Corporations have no liability in connection with the administration, marketing or trading of the Nasdaq Index ETFs.

-THE CORPORATIONS DO NOT GUARANTEE THE ACCURACY AND/OR UNINTERRUPTED CALCULATION OF THE NASDAQ-100 INDEX® OR ANY DATA INCLUDED THEREIN.
-THE CORPORATIONS MAKE NO WARRANTY, EXPRESS OR IMPLIED, AS TO RESULTS TO BE OBTAINED BY THE LICENSEE, OWNERS OF THE ETFS, OR ANY OTHER PERSON OR ENTITY FROM THE USE OF THE NASDAQ-100 INDEX® OR ANY DATA INCLUDED THEREIN.
-THE CORPORATIONS MAKE NO EXPRESS OR IMPLIED WARRANTIES, AND EXPRESSLY DISCLAIM ALL WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE WITH RESPECT TO THE NASDAQ-100 INDEX® OR ANY DATA INCLUDED THEREIN.
+THE CORPORATIONS DO NOT GUARANTEE THE ACCURACY AND/OR UNINTERRUPTED CALCULATION OF THE NASDAQ-100® INDEX OR ANY DATA INCLUDED THEREIN.
+THE CORPORATIONS MAKE NO WARRANTY, EXPRESS OR IMPLIED, AS TO RESULTS TO BE OBTAINED BY THE MANAGER, OWNERS OF THE NASDAQ INDEX ETFS, OR ANY OTHER PERSON OR ENTITY FROM THE USE OF THE NASDAQ-100® INDEX OR ANY DATA INCLUDED THEREIN.
+THE CORPORATIONS MAKE NO EXPRESS OR IMPLIED WARRANTIES, AND EXPRESSLY DISCLAIM ALL WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE WITH RESPECT TO THE NASDAQ-100® INDEX OR ANY DATA INCLUDED THEREIN.
 WITHOUT LIMITING ANY OF THE FOREGOING, IN NO EVENT SHALL THE CORPORATIONS HAVE ANY LIABILITY FOR ANY LOST PROFITS OR SPECIAL, INCIDENTAL, PUNITIVE, INDIRECT, OR CONSEQUENTIAL DAMAGES, EVEN IF NOTIFIED OF THE POSSIBILITY OF SUCH DAMAGES.